The toy cast from the Australian version of the show.

 - Rube Goldberg Device: At least one of the calendars was this.

 - Spinoff: The Australian version was popular enough to produce numerous spinoffs, including one starring host Monica with a variety of mostly puppet friends.
-Most faded into obscurity, but Bananas in Pyjamas, popular beyond imagination, apparently originated from an idea on Play School as well.
+Most faded into obscurity, but Bananas in Pyjamas, popular beyond imagination, originated from several ideas that appeared on Play School as well.

 - Subverted Kids Show: Not Play School itself obviously, but many years after her tenure on the show, one of the Australian version's most famous hosts recorded a reading of Go the Fuck to Sleep in the exact same style she used to use when reading stories on Play School.
 The Australian media reacted much as you'd expect it to.